 Women looking for information about GBS on the Internet are likely to come across some of the most emotive websites in existence.
 Some are named for babies who died from GBS disease or who continue to suffer from the effects.
 While I have enormous sympathy for these families, this is only one side of the picture.
-The other, I hope, can be seen by looking at the actual risk.
+The other, I hope, can be seen by looking at the actual risks and the wider picture, and this is why I explain the issues in such depth in my book.
 The available data show that there is no simple answer to this issue, and no way of screening for GBS in babies that doesn’t lead to thousands of women having antibiotics they don’t need.

 And, perhaps more importantly, it depends on how you define health, on whether you are happy to accept the potential costs of medical technology, and how comfortable you are with the very unfashionable idea that nothing in life is certain.

 - Boyer KM, Gotoff SP.
 Strategies for chemoprophylaxis of GBS early-onset infections.
 Antibiotic Chemotherapy 1985; 35: 267-80.